Difficulty

 - Place one lead of the multimeter on the screw terminal and the other on the supply terminal of the breaker.

 - Turn the breaker to the “off” position, making sure to keep the leads in contact at both points.
-The breaker should read “0L”.
+“0L” should be the reading on the multimeter.

 - Turn off all branch circuit breakers.